AyazEarley/textToMorse/README.md

 # textToMorse
 Description:

-This is a plug for Musescore 4, it's purpose is to translate user inputted text into morse code and places it into the score.
+This is a plugin for Musescore 4, it's purpose is to translate user inputted text into morse code and places it into the score.
 This code was created using a combination of reverse engineering other plugins, and messing around with chatGPT.
 It is my first ever attempt at creating a plugin.
 If there are strong conventions for making plugins, I don't know them yet.
 I tried my hardest